 Looking back, that £65k doesn’t look like a huge price to pay for a well-implemented system, does it?

 A couple of questions you may have …

 Q: Can contractors deliver my whole project for me?

 A: Yes.
 It’s not unheard of for a contractor, or a group of contractors, to successfully deliver a project by themselves.

 Q: Can I use a combination of an implementation partner and contractors?

 A: Yes, having that combination often leads to the best success rate.
-Having an onsite representative who can convey the requirements of the business well, who understands the potential and capability of the software, and can liaise directly with the partner will promote a very successful go-live.
+Having an onsite representative who can convey the requirements of the business well, who understands the potential and capability of the software, and who can liaise directly with the partner will promote a very successful go-live.

-We are the experts in NetSuite recruitment so get in touch if you are looking for any of the following roles for your next NetSuite implementation: NetSuite Consultant, NetSuite Specialist, Oracle EBS financial jobs, Oracle ERP functional Consultant, Oracle EBS technical jobs, Oracle Cloud ERP jobs, Oracle EBS jobs, Oracle ERP Developer, Oracle ERP Consultant.
+We are the experts in NetSuite recruitment so get in touch if you are looking for any of the following roles for your next NetSuite implementation: NetSuite Consultant, NetSuite Specialist, Oracle EBS financial jobs, Oracle ERP Functional Consultant, Oracle EBS technical jobs, Oracle Cloud ERP jobs, Oracle EBS jobs, Oracle ERP Developer, Oracle ERP Consultant.

 If there is an implementation project you need help with please get in touch and we can discuss some solutions to help your business.